truenas/middleware/docs/userguide/index.rst

 In order to create a customized script based on this example, you will need a FreeNAS® system running at least version 9.2.0.
 If you would like to test the scripts directly on the FreeNAS® system, create a user account.
 When creating this user account, select an existing volume or dataset for the user's "Home
 Directory".
-Once the user is created, start the SSH service using Services → Control Services.
-That user will now be able to **ssh** to the IP address of the FreeNAS® system in order to create and run scripts.
+Once the user is created, start the SSH service using :menuselection:`Services --> Control Services`.
+That user will now be able to **ssh** to the
+IP address of the FreeNAS® system in order to create and run scripts.
 Alternately, you can test your scripts on any system that has the software mentioned in the previous section installed.

 To customize this script, copy the contents of this example into a filename that ends in *.py*.
 The text that is highlighted in red below should be modified in your copy in order to match the needs of the user being created.
 The text in black should remain as-is.
 After saving your changes, run the script by typing
 **python scriptname.py**.
-If all goes well, the new user account will appear in Account → Users → View Users in the FreeNAS® GUI.
+If all goes well, the new user account will appear in :menuselection:`Account --> Users --> View Users` in the FreeNAS® GUI.

 Here is the example script with line numbers.
 Do **not** include the line numbers in your script.
 Instead, refer to the line numbers in the explanation below.
 ::